 Do you see what’s happening?
 Jesus’ words (which are in scripture) supersede the verses he was quoting (which are also in scripture).
 Biblical commands on adultery, divorce, making oaths, and how we see our enemy all get this treatment, among others.
 Jesus’ action here shows us not every verse of scripture carries the same weight.

 In Acts 10, Peter had a vision.
 Now, he was a good practicing Jew who had faithfully followed the ceremonial cleanliness laws from Leviticus and Deuteronomy.
-Violating these laws left a person ceremonially unclean, unable to participate in the life and worship of the community.
+Violating these laws left a person ceremonially unclean, unable to participate in the life and worship of the community for a time.
 That included touching or eating with a gentile.
 Peter believed these were God’s standards expressed in scripture.

-Then Peter had this vision where God made clear things had shifted.
-Food and people that were unclean in the Old Testament were now declared clean.
+Then Peter had this vision where God seems to change things.
+Food and people that were declared unclean in some parts of the Old Testament were now declared clean.
 Not only did this change the way Peter saw his food, more importably, it changed how he interacted with people who weren’t Jewish.
-This vision allowed Christianity to break out of the boundaries Judaism and into the rest of the world.
+This vision is how the Spirit pushed Christianity to open its arms to all people everywhere.

-The instruction God gave to Peter in Acts 10 superseded the instructions from earlier in scripture.
-Acts and the rest of the New Testament assume that followers of Jesus will live in alignment with this newer revelation, rather than the older perspective from the Torah.
-This is just two examples!
+The instruction God gave to Peter in Acts 10 superseded the instructions from other scripture.
+Acts and the rest of the New Testament assume that followers of Jesus will live in alignment with this newer revelation, rather than the previous perspective.
+This is just two examples.
+There are many others.

 Sometimes selective reading is the most Biblical.

-The Bible itself teaches that there is a hierarchy of authority within the Bible.
-Plainly put: Certain verses are more important, binding, or authoritative, than others.
+Within the books of the Bible, we find scriptural support for the idea that there is a hierarchy of authority within scripture.
+Plainly put: Certain verses are more important, binding, or authoritative than others.
 Sound different than what you learned or thought?
 Maybe this makes you a little bit uncomfortable.
 But understand: this is something even the most strict literalists act on already–een when they say they don’t.